softkave/fimidara-server-node/notes/now.md

 ## Now

+- [ ] resolveEntityPermissions
+- [ ] Move logs to it's own service and not write directly to DB
+- [ ] remove setRequired from mddoc fieldobject fields, and use requiredField and optionalField
 - [ ] Waitlist for fimidara
-- [ ] List of accepted collaboration requests whose recipients are not given permission groups yet, and remove permission groups on accept collaboration request for now
+- [ ] Frontend for tags for collaborators without permissions
 - [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
 - [ ] Support providedResourceId for all resources
 - [ ] In app notification